Normal Hearing Frequency Range By Age

 • Q: Can hearing loss be reversed?

 • A: In most cases, age-related or noise-induced hearing loss is permanent.
-However, hearing aids and assistive listening devices can help improve your ability to hear.
+That said, hearing aids and assistive listening devices can help improve your ability to hear.

 • Q: How often should I get my hearing tested?